athena-framework/website/docs/why_athena.md

 ##### Services

 A sharp eye will notice this type was created with the [ADI::Register][] annotation applied to it.
 This registers the type as a service, which is essentially just a useful object that could be used by other services.
-Not all types are services tho, such as the `Article` type.
+Not all types are services though, such as the `Article` type.
 This is because it only stores data within the domain of the application and does not provide any useful functionality on its own.
 More on this topic in the [dependency injection](./#dependency-injection) section.

 #### Dependency Inversion